yandex/yandex-tank/docs/core_and_modules.rst

 BFG Worker Type
 ---------------
 By default, BFG will create lots of processes (number is defined by ``instances`` option).
 Every process will execute requests in a single thread.
-These processes will comsume a lot of memory.
+These processes will consume a lot of memory.
 It's also possible to switch this behavior and use ``gevent`` to power up every worker process, allowing it to have multiple concurrent threads executing HTTP requests.